icub-tech-iit/documentation/docs/icub_wiring/icub2_x.md

 ## iCub 2.x Wiring

-Logic schematics are logical and electrical connections between boards, sensors and motors.
+- The logic schematics consist of the logical and electrical connections between boards, sensors and motors.
-Harness schematics there are the drawings of all the cables and bundles.
+- The harness schematics are the drawings of all the cables and bundles.
-In the mage below you will find the position of all the harness that you find in the pdf.
+- In the image below, you will find the position of all the harnesses that you find in the pdf.
-In order to find a cable in the Harness file of your robot, you should start looking at this picture to find out where you have to look at.
+- In order to find a cable in the Harness file of your robot, you should start looking at this picture to find out where you have to look at.
-The Motor&Board_Placement is the document where you can find the wireframe of the robot with all the electronic boards, motors and sensors labels.
+- The Motor&Board_Placement is the document where you can find the wireframe of the robot with all the electronic boards, motors and sensors labels.

 <center> <img src ="../img/Harness_position.png" width=500>